mrchantey/forky/docs/src/draft/bevy_editor.md

 # Bevy Editor

-This is a playground crate for experimenting with techniques for a bevy editor implementation.

 ## Objectives

 The first objective is to run games inside of the editor process.
 I'd like to try the shared memory technique first.